orbitalchicken/Roadmap/New.md

 Cinnamon Edition - last processed comment: #146
 ---------------------------------------------
 	chromium: After watching a full screen video (for example on Youtube) the panels are disappearing (the browser window hides them).
-	Pidgin status icon is not showing (only a placeholder) even if in the settings it’s set to always show.
-(I use Mint-X dark icon theme).
-I found a workaround for it: I have to go to Pidgin settings and then set “Never show” and “Show always” again.
 	Nemo conflicts with fcitx, the best chinese input method.
 I can’t rename anything in Nemo with fcitx. the zoom doesn’t zoom IN on a reboot after you activate it. however, if you first zoom OUT, all works as advertised after that.
-	screensaver: If using dark theme (I’m FlatStudioDark and I already tried with other dark theme too), there is black/dark horizontal box surrounding the clock and lock dialog. http://i.imgur.com/jrW5DoA.jpg
 	Cinnamon isn’t scaling user defined panel sizes properly.
 If I select Numix as my theme and set a customised panel size, when clicking Allow Cinnamon to Scale Panel Text and Icons, the text on the right side of the panel bar seems to go a bit blurry.
 This didn’t happen on the last release.
 The update shield sometimes goes wonky too which I assume is related.
 	In Cinnamon, desktop font (and only on desktop) looks like it’s antialiased wrong, like it’s using wrong pixel order – BGR instead of RGB.
 Font settings isn’t helping because desktop font isn’t changing no matter what option I choose.